uoftcprg/pokerkit/docs/source/index.rst

 ------------

 Current focuses of development are the following:

    - improve existing tools' speed
-   - implement more types of games
+   - implement more types of poker variants
    - improve documentations

 You can contribute on `Github <https://github.com/AussieSeaweed/pokertools>`_.